ensolabs/webflow-markdown/README.md

 - Write your content in the Markdown editor on the left
 - See the live preview on the right
-- When you're satisfied, copy the generated HTML from the preview
+- When you're satisfied, copy the generated HTML from the preview (just click on it!)
 - Paste it into the Webflow editor

 The tool is pre-configured with the enso.no stylesheet at the time of coding, but if that becomes stale you can replace it with a fresh link using the input on top.